 Consumer Reports surveyed owners of recent Wranglers and concluded that the 2022 model’s “predicted owner satisfaction” score was above average.
-It gave the SUV a 4/5 in this category.
-CR drilled down that owners were happiest with their Jeeps’ styling (90/100) and driving experience (67/100).
+CR drilled down that owners were happiest with their Jeeps’ styling and also happy with the driving experience.

 Seventy-three percent of owners polled said they’d buy their Wrangler all over again.
 That’s a higher percentage than Toyota 4Runner owners.
 And perhaps that’s why the Jeep Wrangler has a higher resale value than the 4Runner.
 In fact, the Wrangler has a higher resale value than anything else on the road, including the Toyota Tacoma.